sualigunduz/dsa210-termproject/README.md

 | DecisionTree      | 0.195 | 0.196 | 5 Max Depth and 10 Minimum Samples for Each Leaf |
 | RandomForest      | 0.277 | 0.185 | 5 Max Depth and 100 Estimators                   |

-Furthermore, the entirety of the data was fitted into each model and scatter plots were drawn comparing the predicted and actual house prices for each county.
+Furthermore, each model was refitted on the entire dataset, and scatter plots were generated to compare predicted and actual house prices for each county.

 ![Machine Learning Grid Plot](https://github.com/user-attachments/assets/0ac7e210-f1dd-4da4-80f6-3a97e0c7c882)

-It can be seen that the RandomForest model with a maximum depth of 5 and 100 estimators performed the best among every other model, with an R² value of 0.277 and a root mean square error (RMSE) of 0.185.
-It should be said that the R² and RMSE values of each model is considerably low, though this was expected after our correlation analysis.
-The Pearson correlation coefficients of our data points were also quite low, and this definitely hurt our models' performance.
+It can be seen that the RandomForest model with a maximum depth of 5 and 100 estimators performed the best among the models, with an R² value of 0.277 and a root mean square error (RMSE) of 0.185.
+It should be said that the R² and RMSE values of each model are considerably low, though this was expected after our correlation analysis.
+The Pearson correlation coefficients of our data points were also quite low, and this likely contributed to our models' low performance.

 We can observe this on the graphs drawn as well.
 The dashed red diagonal line represents a perfect prediction on every point in our model.
-The predictions do not really line up and most of them are clustered around the middle with some there are some outliers around the cluster, implying our models are predicting the same house price for lots of regions with different prices and attributes.
+Most predictions are clustered around the middle, with some outliers around the cluster.
+Ideally the data points would be following the red line more closely.
+This implies our models are predicting the same house price for many regions with different prices and attributes.

+#### Analysis of the Linear Regression Model
-While the multiple linear regression model has no parameters per se, the optimal model's intercept and coefficient values were found and put into an equation:
+While the multiple linear regression model has no hyperparameters, it does have intercept and coefficient values.
+The optimal linear regression model's intercept and coefficient values were found and placed into equation form:

 $$ \text{Log-transformed\ House\ Price}\ =\ 5.2962\ +\ (-0.0492)\cdot\text{Unemployment\ Rate}\ +\ (0.0753)\cdot\text{National\ Risk\ Index}\ +\ (-0.0177)\cdot\text{Median\ AQI} $$

 The coefficients are in line with our correlation values.
-The coefficients of the Unemployment Rate and Median AQI are negative, meaning they're driving down the house price.
-While the National Risk Index's coefficient is positive, implying it is driving up house prices.
-The size of the regression equation's coefficients corroborates with the size of the correlation coefficients.
+The coefficients of the Unemployment Rate and Median AQI are negative, meaning they're related to lower house prices.
+While the National Risk Index's coefficient is positive, meaning it is related to higher house prices.
+The size of the regression equation's coefficients aligns with the size of the correlation coefficients.
 They are both clearly low.

 ## Limitations and Future Work